 Benjamin: Hi Christian, thanks for this opportunity.
-I’m Benjamin Lang, 15 year old sophomore, and I recently returned from a year in Israel.
-I do eBay and craigslist selling, (ebayben.com) web design (ben-lang.com) and teen entrepreneur consulting (teenbizstarter.com).
+I’m Benjamin Lang, a 15-year-old sophomore, and I recently returned from a year in Israel.
+I do eBay and craigslist selling (ebayben.com), web design (ben-lang.com), and teen entrepreneur consulting (teenbizstarter.com).

-Cristian: So you recently returned to US and started an e-commerce business.
+So you recently returned to the US and started an e-commerce business.
 What was the first business about?

 Benjamin: it’s an eBay and craigslist selling business.
-People bring their stuff to my house; I take pictures, take down details and post on eBay or craigslist depending on the size of the object.
-Once it’s sold I ship the item and take a commission of the sale depending on the price of the sale.
+People bring their stuff to my house; I take pictures, take down details and post on eBay or craigslist, depending on the size of the object.
+Once it’s sold, I ship the item and take a commission of the sale depending on the sale price.

 Benjamin: It’s convenient.
-I do all the photography, writing, listing, email and phone answering, payment processing, packing and shipping.
-And I’m probably more experienced in eBay selling than someone who is looking for this type of service.
+I do all the photography, writing, listing, email and phone answering, payment processing, packing, and shipping.
+And I’m probably more experienced in eBay selling than someone looking for this type of service.

 Benjamin: I target local customers who have a small business and want a nice but simple site.

-Benjamin: I use craigslist to advertise my business a lot and I received a call one day through craigslist from a reporter on channel 12. they told me that they were doing a story on surviving the economy crisis and were interested in ebay sellers.
-The next thing I know a reporter and cameraman were in my bedroom filming.
+Benjamin: I use craigslist to advertise my business a lot, and I received a call one day through craigslist from a reporter on channel 12. they told me that they were doing a story on surviving the economic crisis and were interested in eBay sellers.
+The next thing I know, a reporter and cameraman were in my bedroom filming.

-Benjamin: I use craigslist, twitter, Facebook, flyers and paid local adverting.
-I find that craigslist is definitely provides better results plus its free.
+Benjamin: I use craigslist, Twitter, Facebook, flyers, and paid local advertising.
+I find that craigslist is definitely provides better results, plus it’s free.

-Cristian: You are also trying to help other teens succeed in business with teenbizstarter.com How does this work?
+You are also trying to help other teens succeed in business with teenbizstarter.com.
+How does this work?

-Cristian: How does it feel to be networking with other entrepreneurs, interviews and so on?
+How does it feel to be networking with other entrepreneurs, interviews, and so on?

 Benjamin: I love doing interviews and networking with others.
-I learned from Dig your Well before your Thirsty how crucial networking is and I’m concentrating on networking now.
+I learned from Dig you’re Well before your Thirsty how crucial networking is, and I’m concentrating on networking now.

-Cristian: I’ve noticed you are using Twitter how does it work as a business tool for you?
+I’ve noticed you are using Twitter; how does it work as a business tool for you?

-Benjamin: I joined twitter not long ago and have been very impressed by it.
-It’s a great tool for driving traffic to a site, for example I once twitted “any feedback on my web 2.0 site ben-lang.com?” the next day I checked Google analytics and I had much more views than usual.
+Benjamin: I joined Twitter not long ago and have been very impressed by it.
+It’s a great tool for driving traffic to a site; for example, I once tweeted, “any feedback on my web 2.0 site ben-lang.com?” the next day, I checked Google analytics, and I had much more views than usual.

-Benjamin: I have a few connections who are good with advice but my dad really helps me when I need advice.
-He is also an internet kind of entrepreneur and works for liveperson.com, kampyle.com and conduit.com so he knows how to answer a lot of my questions.
+Benjamin: I have a few connections which are good with advice, but my dad really helps me when I need advice.
+He is also an internet kind of entrepreneur and works for liveperson.com, kampyle.com, and conduit.com, so he knows how to answer many questions.